Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Experimental Evaluations

-The effects of the mini-batch size and local epochs of devices are also shown in Fig. \ref{fig:task1EwithGeANDGr} and Fig. \ref{fig:task1AccWITHLoss}.
+The influence of mini-batch size and local epochs on devices is further illustrated in Fig. \ref{fig:task1EwithGeANDGr} and Fig. \ref{fig:task1AccWITHLoss}.
 For details, $E = 5$ in Fig. \ref{fig:task1Bge} and Fig. \ref{fig:task1Bgr}, and $B = 10$ in Fig. \ref{fig:task1Ege} and Fig. \ref{fig:task1Egr}.
-To achieve the preset testing accuracy of 0.95, the number of global epochs needed to be executed, and the number of gradients needed to be generated are decreased with the mini-batch size of devices decrease in ChainFL and FedAvg.
-However, for these three training paradigms, increasing the amount of computation of each device by increasing local epochs will not always reduce the number of global epochs and sometimes reduce the computation efficiency, which concluded from Fig. \ref{fig:task1EwithGeANDGr}.
-Besides, the testing accuracy of the global model with settings of $B \in \{ 10,50\}$ and $E \in \{ 5,15\}$ are traced in Fig. \ref{fig:task1AccGe} and Fig. \ref{fig:task1AccGr}, and the corresponding training loss are also given in Fig. \ref{fig:task1LossGe} and Fig. \ref{fig:task1LossGr}.
-From these figures, we can see that ChainFL provides a faster convergence rate and higher accuracy than FedAvg and AsynFL on the number of global epochs scale in most cases.
+We observe that decreasing the mini-batch size reduces the number of global epochs and gradients required to reach a testing accuracy of 0.95 in ChainFL and FedAvg.
+However, increasing the amount of computation of each device by increasing local epochs does not consistently reduce global epochs, which indicates a potential decrease in computational efficiency, as concluded from Fig. \ref{fig:task1EwithGeANDGr}.
+Besides, Fig. \ref{fig:task1AccGe}, Fig. \ref{fig:task1AccGr}, Fig. \ref{fig:task1LossGe}, and Fig. \ref{fig:task1LossGr} show a faster convergence rate and higher accuracy of ChainFL compared to FedAvg and AsynFL in most scenarios.
+This enhancement results from the iterative method of ChainFL, where well-trained models from various shards in the mainchain are selected for subsequent training rounds, potentially reducing the impact of lower accuracy models.
+Conversely, in FedAvg and AsynFL, both the worst and best models contribute to the global model aggregation, regardless of the performance of the models trained by each device.